Platformer: History

-Single-screen movement
+Single screen

-Platform games originated in the early 1980s.
-Most early examples of platform games were confined to a static playing field, generally viewed in profile, and were based on climbing mechanics between platforms rather than jumping.
-Space Panic, a 1980 arcade release by Universal, is sometimes credited as the first platform game.
+The genre originated in the early 1980s.
+Levels in early platform games were confined to a single screen, viewed in profile, with climbing between platforms.
+Space Panic, a 1980 arcade release by Universal, is sometimes credited as the first platformer.
+Space Panic has ladders and climbing, but not jumping.
 Another precursor to the genre from 1980 was Nichibutsu's Crazy Climber, in which the player character scales vertically scrolling skyscrapers.
 The unreleased 1979 Intellivision game Hard Hat has a similar concept.

-Donkey Kong, an arcade game created by Nintendo and released in July 1981, was the first game to allow players to jump over obstacles and gaps.
-It is widely considered to be the first platform game.
-It introduced Mario under the name Jumpman.
+Donkey Kong, an arcade video game created by Nintendo and released in July 1981, was the first game to allow players to jump over obstacles and gaps.
+It is widely considered to be the first platformer.
+It introduced Mario.
 Donkey Kong was ported to many consoles and computers at the time, notably as the system-selling pack-in game for ColecoVision, and also a handheld version from Coleco in 1982.
 The game helped cement Nintendo's position as an important name in the video game industry internationally.

+Games with ladders and platforms rapidly followed from other developers, such as Kangaroo, BurgerTime, Canyon Climber, and Ponpoko, all from 1982.
+Also from the same year, Miner 2049er shipped with ten screens vs. Donkey Kong's four.
+Jumpman (1983) upped the count to 30.
+Mr. Robot and His Robot Factory (1984) includes a level editor.

-The following year, Donkey Kong received a sequel, Donkey Kong Jr. and later Mario Bros., a platform game with two-player cooperative play.
-It laid the groundwork for other two-player cooperative platformers such as Fairyland Story and Bubble Bobble.
+Donkey Kong received a sequel, Donkey Kong Jr. (1982) and then Mario Bros.
+(1983), a platformer with two-player cooperative play.
+It laid the groundwork for other two-player cooperative games such as Fairyland Story and Bubble Bobble.

-Beginning in 1982, transitional games emerged that did not use scrolling graphics, but had levels that span several connected screens.
+Beginning in 1982, transitional games emerged with non-scrolling levels spanning multiple screens.
 David Crane's Pitfall! for the Atari 2600, with 256 horizontally connected screens, became one of the best-selling games on the system and was a breakthrough for the genre.
 Smurf: Rescue in Gargamel's Castle was released on the ColecoVision that same year, adding uneven terrain and scrolling pans between static screens.
 Manic Miner (1983) and its sequel Jet Set Willy (1984) continued this style of multi-screen levels on home computers.
 Wanted: Monty Mole won the first award for Best Platform game in 1984 from Crash magazine.
-Later that same year, Epyx released Impossible Mission, and Parker Brothers released Montezuma's Revenge, which further expanded on the exploration aspect.
+Later that year, Epyx released Impossible Mission, and Parker Brothers released Montezuma's Revenge, which further expanded on the exploration aspect.